ndemou/Out-PingStats/README.md

 Sorry robots, this is for humans :-)

-## For the impatient
+## TLDR How to try it out

 ### Step 1.
 Install depedencies

-    Install-Module -Name ThreadJob # Run from an elevated PowerShell
+    # Run this from an admin PowerShell
+    Install-Module -Name ThreadJob

 ### Step 2.
 Try it out